Jason Boyarski: Career

 Boyarski was employed at Weil, Gotshal & Manges as an Associate in the Trade Practices & Regulatory Law Department.
 He left in 2002 and began working at BMG Music Publishing in New York as an associate director for legal and business affairs.
 Between 2002 and 2006, Boyarski was promoted to senior director for legal and business affairs by BMG Music Publishing before being promoted to vice president for legal and business affairs in 2006.

 Following UMG's acquisition of BMG in late 2006, Boyarski remained as the vice president for legal and business affairs for Universal Music Publishing Group until 2008 when he was hired by Warner/Chappell Music as Senior Vice President and GM.
 In 2008, Boyarski also co-founded the marketing agency HeadOverHeels Collective.
 Boyarski left Warner/Chappell in 2011, soon co-founding the New York-based law firm Boyarski Fritz LLP with entertainment attorney David Fritz in November 2011.
 The firm specializes in deal-making and transactions.

-Boyarski's client roster has included the estates of Earth Wind & Fire's Maurice White, Donny Hathaway and Brazilian artist Antonio Carlos Jobim who wrote "The Girl From Ipanema", and received a new publishing agreement spanning his entire catalog.
-Boyarski has represented multiple recording artists including Rock & Roll Hall of Fame inductee Joan Jett, Lil' Kim, Marc Anthony, JVKE, Meek Mill, LMFAO's Redfoo, Dean Lewis, Kevin Rudolf and EDM's Aluna and Paul Oakenfold.
+For the estate of Earth Wind & Fire's Maurice White, Boyarski negotiated the 2026 documentary Earth, Wind & Fire (To Be Celestial vs That's the Weight of the World).
+Boyarski's client roster has also included Donny Hathaway, the estate of Frankie Beverly, and Brazilian artist Antonio Carlos Jobim who wrote "The Girl From Ipanema" and who received a new publishing agreement spanning his entire catalog.

+Boyarski has represented recording artists Joan Jett, Lil' Kim, Marc Anthony, Fetty Wap and Bebe Rexha.
+He represented Jisoo from Blackpink with respect to her solo project for Warner Music and Disney star Hudson Stone for Stone's 2026 recording contract with Hollywood Records.
+His client roster has also included Kylie Jenner, Tiffany Stringer, Producer of the Year and GRAMMY winner Cirkut, JVKE, Thalia, Meek Mill, LMFAO's Redfoo, Dean Lewis, Kevin Rudolf, EDM stars Aluna and Paul Oakenfold, and producer/songwriters Louis Bell, Tainy, and Hit-Boy, all of whose catalog sales Boyarski and his firm negotiated.

-Boyarski's clients also include songwriter Louis Bell and Tainy.
-He has represented BMG, Disney Music, AEG, Facebook, ASICS, Alice + Olivia and Hyatt Hotels, as well as Electric Feel Music, NEON16 & NTERTAIN, Audio Up, and Create Music Group.
+Boyarski has also represented BMG, Disney Music, AEG, Facebook, ASICS, Alice + Olivia and Hyatt Hotels, as well as Electric Feel Music, NEON16 & NTERTAIN, Audio Up, and Create Music Group.